 Student studies are those studies being undertaken primarily for the purpose of obtaining an educational qualification.
 Studies funded as part of wider grant funding where the main purpose is to undertake the specific research and the educational qualification is secondary do not come into this category.

 1. Sponsorship of Educational Projects

 The HRA states: Universities and colleges are expected to accept the role of Sponsor for all educational research conducted by their own students, unless the student is employed by a health or social care provider that prefers to do this.
 Sponsors of educational research should ensure that their supervisors can and do carry out the activities involved in fulfilling this role.

-York Teaching Hospital NHS Foundation Trust requires academic institutions to sponsor educational projects conducted by their staff.
+York and Scarborough Teaching Hospitals NHS Foundation Trust requires academic institutions to sponsor educational projects conducted by their staff.

 2. Trust Staff Undertaking Educational Projects